dlr-ve-esy/charging-ontology/docs/scenarios.md

 ### Description

-The iCity Transportation Planning Suite of Ontologies was conceived to aid city wide Transportation research in the City of Toronto.
+The iCity Transportation Planning Suite of Ontologies was conceived to aid city-wide Transportation research in the City of Toronto.
 It has a very wide scope across the field of transportation planning.
 Their competency questions related to parking are a strong starting point to implement its associated commitments in BFO.
-Since the structure of the foundational ontology used in that particular project is significantly different, we are not taking over 100% the SPARQL implementation of the questions.
+Since the structure of the foundational ontology used in that particular project is significantly different, we are not taking over 100% of the SPARQL implementation of the questions.
 Some parking questions like "Is it accessible by disabled people, and if so how many parking spots are for disabled vehicles?" were excluded because they are beyond the scope of this ontology and not because they are irrelevant.